jacobparis/12-factor-dev/public/parallel-development.md

 Developers are able to run multiple development environments for the same codebase concurrently without conflict.

-As the [backing services](backing-services) in a continuous development environment are **isolated**, each workspace will have its own copy of the codebase and any attached resources.
+As the [backing services](backing-services) in a Continuous Development Environment are **isolated**, each workspace will have its own copy of the codebase and any attached resources.

 ## Examples